Daltrey (album)

-Daltrey is the debut solo studio album by English singer-songwriter Roger Daltrey, lead vocalist of the Who.
+Daltrey is the debut solo studio album by the English rock singer Roger Daltrey, lead vocalist of the Who.
 It was released on 20 April 1973 by Track Records in the United Kingdom and MCA Records in the United States.
 Daltrey was the third member of the group to make a solo album.
 The bulk of the record (ten of the twelve songs) was written by David Courtney and Leo Sayer.
 It took six weeks to record during January and February 1973.
 Sessions took place at Daltrey's Barn Studio, Burwash, East Sussex, where the backing tracks were laid down; vocals, overdubs, and mixing was completed at the Beatles' Apple Studios at 3 Savile Row (the vocals for "One Man Band (reprise)" were recorded on the Apple rooftop, where the Beatles had performed their famous final concert in January 1969), and at Nova Sound Studios.

 The album was recorded during a hiatus in the Who's touring schedule.
 The first single released from the album, "Giving It All Away", reached number five in the UK and the album made the Top 50 in the United States.
 He also released a single in 1973, "Thinking"; its B-side, "There is Love", features Jimmy Page of Led Zeppelin on guitar.
-Bizarrely, the British release, with considerable airplay of "Giving it All Away" (first lines "I paid all my dues so I picked up my shoes, I got up and walked away") coincided with news reports of the Who being sued for unpaid damage to their hotel on a recent tour, including a TV set being thrown out of the window.
+Bizarrely, the British release, with considerable airplay of "Giving It All Away" (first lines "I paid all my dues so I picked up my shoes, I got up and walked away") coincided with news reports of the Who being sued for unpaid damage to their hotel on a recent tour, including a television set being thrown out of the window.

 David Courtney and former British pop teen idol Adam Faith co-produced the album.

 Cover artwork

 The album was packaged in a gatefold sleeve, photographed and designed by Daltrey's cousin Graham Hughes, featuring a Victorian locket-style soft-focus image, portraying Daltrey with Pre-Raphaelite looks.
-The inner sleeve photography shows a trompe-l'œil in reference to the Narcissus myth, as Daltrey's reflection in the water differs from his real appearance.
+The inner-sleeve photography shows a trompe-l'œil in reference to the Narcissus myth, as Daltrey's reflection in the water differs from his real appearance.
 The cover itself features an image of Daltrey also shown in the film Tommy (1975).